How to Protect Yourself From Zombie Debt

 Don't believe it, but don't ignore it either.
 Through a third-party resource, such as the internet or a phone book, get the address and phone number for the court through which the lawsuit has supposedly been filed (as the debt buyer could very well have used a bogus address and phone number for the bogus filing).
 Contact the court and verify that the lawsuit is, indeed, legitimate.
 If it's not, file a complaint with the FTC.
 If it is legitimate, go through the debt validation process.
 If the debt, indeed, can be proven you may want to enter into negotiation with the debt collector.
 Either way, if a debt collector is suing you, it is in your best interest to consult an attorney to walk you through the process.

-What if a Zombie Debt Collector Calls Me on the Telephone?
+What if a Zombie Debt Collector Calls Me?

 Ask for their address and then hang up immediately without divulging any information whatsoever.
 Once you have their address, write them a letter requesting validation of the debt and to stop calling you.